martinkearn/openai-video-to-speech/README.md

 # openai-video-to-speech
-A set of Python scripts which converts an MP4 video to speech using Azure OpenAI services.
+A set of Python scripts for working with Azure Speech Service and OpenAI for text to speech, and text to avatar.

+Video to tracription (`transcription.py`)
 1. Take an MP4 video as a input
 1. Strip audio from input video
 1. Creates a transcription from the audio

+Text to speech (`tts.py`)
-1. Create an text-to-speech audio file from the transcription
+1. Create an text-to-speech audio file from the transcription (can use `transcription.py` to create the text or provide your own)

+Text to avatar with speech (`avatar.py`)
+1. Creates AI avatar (with speech) from a  transcription (can use `transcription.py` to create the text or provide your own)

 ## Setup OpenAI Service
 If you want to use Azure OpenAI voices, you need to setup an Azure OpenAI service.